 The Tampa Police Department trains its officers to become certified Drug Recognition Experts.
-If the officer has received approved National Highway Traffic Safety Administration (NHTSA) DRE training and International Association of Chiefs of Police (IACP) certification or recertification, then the officer is considered to be a Tampa Police Department Drug Recognition Expert.
+If the officer has received approved National Highway Traffic Safety Administration (NHTSA) DRE training and International Association of Chiefs of Police (IACP) certification or recertification, then the officer is considered by the Tampa Police Department to be a Drug Recognition Expert.

 Although law enforcement officers use the term "Drug Recognition Expert," the courts often prohibit the word "expert" from being used in front of the jury and instead require everyone to use the word "evaluator" or the phrase "Drug Recognition Evaluator."

 The objective of the program is to provide the field with certified experts who are capable of gathering evidence as necessary to substantiate charges of being under the influence of drugs in DUI cases.

 By using this training, the officer will reach a conclusion about the drug category or medical conditions causing the impairment.
 In other words, the DREs are trained to articulate impairment and the category of drug(s) causing the impairment through the use of a standardized and systematic 12-step evaluation.

 The DRE will also request the collection and analysis of an appropriate chemical sample to obtain corroborative, scientific evidence of the subject's drug use.
 We have found that the DRE waits to complete the DRE report until AFTER the results of the blood or urine test is available.

 Attorneys for Accusations of Drug-Impaired Driving in Tampa, FL

 If the DUI enforcement officer with the Tampa Police Department suspects you of being under the influence of drugs, the officer might request that you submit to a drug recognition evaluation.
 You need an attorney who is experienced showing the problems with the way these evaluations are performed.